kalote/lsp1-example/README.md

 ### Why is it more expensive the first time?

 This can be explained due to the default URD (present in all UP) updating LSP5 ReceivedAssets keys / values (setData + permission verification of default URD) which cost gas.
-The second time, the asset is already present in the ReceivedAssets so there's no need to update data & verify permission.
+The second time, the asset is already present in the ReceivedAssets so there's no need to update data & verify permission which save up some gas

 ### Conclusion

-- LSP7 transfer is much more expensive than ERC20 transfer
+- LSP7 transfer is more expensive than ERC20 transfer
-- LSP7 transfer to a UP is ~169K
-- LSP7 transfer to a EoA is ~136K
+- LSP7 transfer to a UP is ~169K while a LSP7 transfer to an EoA is ~136K
 - First time registering assets in LSP5 through default URD can increase the cost by up to 200k
-- Difference method 1 vs method 2 is ~23K
+- Difference between method 1 & method 2 is ~23K